 Susanne Smebak, After School Club

 Susanne comes from a family of educators.
-When Susanne was twelve, her family moved to Nigeria, West Africa so her father could help in developing teacher training schools and elementary education for the country.
+When Susanne was twelve, her family moved to Nigeria, West Africa so her father could help develop teacher training schools and elementary education for the country.
 Two of the three years spent in Nigeria, Susanne went to school in Yorkshire, England.
 Later, one of her first work experiences was developing and running the childcare program for a large homeless shelter in San Francisco.
-While there she studied early childhood education, and found both the Waldorf methods and Montessori methods inspiring to her work.
+While there she studied early childhood education, and found both the Waldorf and Montessori methods inspiring to her work.
 Susanne later moved to Indianapolis, where she worked as a teacher for two different Montessori schools.
 Soon after her son was born, Susanne and her husband decided to move back to the Madison area to be closer to both of their families.
 After their daughter was born, they were fortunate to purchase Susanne's parents' farm and began homeschooling their children, which included animal husbandry and organic gardening.
-Susanne went on to get certification as a Master Gardener and also in Permaculture Design, and she now happily applyies these skills in her position at Madison Community Montessori School.
-She is excited to be a part of the MCMS community, particularly in this wonderful location with all the opportunities it offers.
+Susanne went on to get certification as a master gardener and also in permaculture design, and she now happily applies these skills in her position at Madison Community Montessori School.
+She is excited to be a part of the MCMS community, particularly in this wonderful location with all of the opportunities it offers.

 Mallory Shotwell, Children's House After School